-Hades occurs 11 times in the Greek Manuscripts of the New Testament and it is the direct equivalent of the Hebrew word sheol; thus it also means the grave or the pit.
+Hades occurs 11 times in the Greek Manuscripts of the New Testament and it is the direct equivalent of the Hebrew word sheol; thus, it also means the grave or the pit.
 This is how most modern versions of the Bible translate hades.

 Some Bible dictionaries give an added meaning to hades of ‘the underworld’ or ‘the place or state of departed spirits’.
-But, this meaning has been influenced by pagan Greek mythology and has no biblical basis.
+However, this meaning has been influenced by pagan Greek mythology and has no biblical basis.

 Tartarus occurs only once in the Greek Manuscripts of the New Testament in the following verse.